mithunpaul08/mean-teacher/eval_noalnlp/README.md

 - unzip the tar.gz into `logs/`  `Eg:., tar -zxvf best_model_mnli_delex.tar.gz`
 - run with
 `PYTHONPATH=$PYTHONPATH:. python train_mnli.py esim petModel-1 --keep_rate 0.9 --alpha 0 --emb_train --test`
+note: The name of the run has to be exactly same that you used for training. i.e the below command will give an error saying trained model not found
+ PYTHONPATH=$PYTHONPATH:. python train_mnli.py esim `mithun-lex-esim` --alpha 0 --emb_train --test

 #### list of WGETs for trained models
 - for model trained on delexicalized mnli: